pangpang20/docs.getdbt.com/website/docs/docs/core/pip-install.md

 source venv/bin/activate
 dbt --version
 ```
-For additional details on how to create a virtual Python environment, refer to ADD LINK TO YOUR NEW VIRTUAL ENV PAGE.

 #### Install prereleases on different operating systems

-To binstall or use packages within your virtual environment:
+To install or use packages within your virtual environment:

 - Activate the virtual environment to add its specific Python and `pip` executables to your shell’s PATH.
 This ensures you use the environment’s isolated setup.
 You can run the following commands to activate your virtual environment.